eloebel/glacier-front-extraction/README.md

 ```
 docker pull eloebel/glacier-front-extraction:latest
 ```
 Place the Landsat archives to be processed in an input folder.
-Run the container and define the path of this input folder and the glacier name.
+Run the container and define the path of this input folder and set the glacier name as an environment variable.

 ```
 docker run --volume=/home/INPUT_IMAGES:/input --env glacier=daugaard_jensen eloebel/glacier-front-extraction:latest
 ```
 Glaciers outside the reference dataset can also be processed.
-To do this, set the glacier name to `custom` and define `lon` and `lat` coordinates (decimal degrees).
+To do this, set the glacier name to `custom` and define `lon` and `lat` coordinates (decimal degrees) as environment variables.
 The processing window is approximately 15 km by 15 km, centred on these defined coordinates.
-Example for a calving front extraction for 28.57°E and 71.91°N.
+Example for a calving front extraction for 28.57°E and 71.91°N:
 ```
 docker run --volume=/home/INPUT_IMAGES:/input --env glacier=custom --env lon=-28.57 --env lat=71.91 eloebel/glacier-front-extraction:latest
 ```